USRSE/rse-stories/_posts/2019-12-19-greg-lemieux.md

 ---

 The role of a research software engineer is so much more about programming or research.
-Greg Lemiuex lives this fully - he grew up inspired by the night sky, and followed his heart to pursue his dream of designing space missions, and even threw some tree climbing into the mix.
+Gregory Lemiuex lives this fully - he grew up inspired by the night sky, and followed his heart to pursue his dream of designing space missions, and even threw some tree climbing into the mix.
 For this seventh episode of RSE Stories, we share his journey.